What Is An Appeal?

 Where Do I Get An Appeal Form?

-Appeals Forms are available at all Merced County Department of Behavioral Health clinic sites.
+Appeals Forms are available at all Merced County Behavioral Health and Recovery Services clinic sites.
 You can also ask any Behavioral Health employee for this form or download it electronically.

-If you need additional assistance, contact one of the following Behavioral Health staff for further information:
+If you need additional assistance, contact one of the following Behavioral Health and Recovery Services Center staff for further information:

 - Patients' Rights Advocate Ph: (209) 381-6876